 - Try to support MultiTerm: if you don't want to create sdltb files, switch this off to save a few seconds loading time

-- Silent Mode: You can shave off a few percentage points by disabling logs and progress bar updates.
-Not recommended unless you batch process massive files
+- Silent Mode: You can shave off a few percentage points by disabling progress bar updates.

-- Do not format Excel: this is probably the biggest time saver.
-The converter applies formatting to Excel, to make it more readable.
-If you are OK with plain data, you can convert roughly twice as fast.
+- Do not format Excel: The converter applies formatting to Excel, to make it more readable.
+If you are OK with plain data, disable this box and you gain a few percent of performance.

 - Verify and fix XML files: Some XML files out there are slightly wrong.
 They may contain invalid character references, or broken Unicode.
 The converter can fix some of these problems.
 It's usually best to activate the option, but it takes a little bit of time.
 So if you convert very large xml files, and know they are valid, disable it.